Rafael Nadal: 1997–2000: Juniors

-2001–2002: Start of professional career
+2001–2002: Pro debut

 Nadal turned professional at the beginning of 2001, at the age of 14.
 He reached the semi-finals of the junior singles event at Wimbledon and helped Spain defeat the US in the final of the Junior Davis Cup.

 In early 2001, aged 14, Nadal began playing the qualifying draws of professional tournaments.
 In May 2001, he defeated former Grand Slam tournament champion Pat Cash in a clay-court exhibition match.
 Nadal made his pro debut in the main draw at the Futures in Madrid on 11 September 2001, wasting 13 match points against Guillermo Platel-Varas in the opening round.
 He received a wild card into the main draw of the Challenger in Seville, his first Challenger tournament, and beat world No. 751 Israel Matos Gil 6–4 6–4 to claim his first pro win and earn the first five ATP points of his career to become world No. 1002.
 At age 15, Nadal ended 2001 as the world No. 811.

 In 2002, Nadal, then ranked No. 762, received a wild card to the ATP 250 event on his home island of Mallorca, where on 29 April, Nadal won his first ATP match by defeating No. 81 Ramón Delgado, and became the ninth player in the Open Era to do so before the age of 16.
 He did not compete for two months as he studied for school exams and missed the junior French Open in June.
 At junior Wimbledon, he reached the semi-finals before losing to Lamine Ouahab.
 Nadal then won six of the nine Futures events he entered from July until December, including 5 on clay and 1 on hard courts.
 Nadal finished 2002 with a Futures record of 40–9 in singles and 10–9 in doubles.
 In October, Nadal defeated No. 76 Albert Montañés in the quarterfinals of a Challenger at Barcelona, before losing to Albert Portas in the semi-finals.
 Nadal ended 2002 as the world No. 199.